sagold/json-schema-library/README.md

 </details>

-### reduce

-`reduce` compiles dynamic schema-keywords of a SchemaNode according to the given data.

 ### getChild

 `getChild` retrieves the JSON Schema of a child property or index.
 Using `get` it is possible to incrementally go through the data, retrieving the schema for each next item.